xinyuanhu1066/psd/Week4/activity1/use_cases.md

 - Set timetable for a course
 - Provide grade marks for students
 - Calculate pass rate of a course
+- Regrade second assessment attempt if mark is below 50%

 ### Student
 - View all the courses